 We were surprised by how necessary a head lamp was for this trip.
 A headlamp is needed every night at the campsites, for possible night hiking and the morning of the last day.
 On the last day, you will be hiking in the dark for around two hours.
 Getting around the campsite without a head lamp is not too bad if you have your phone, but when you have to use the bathroom it becomes extremely necessary.
 This is no joke!
 Going to the bathroom in the dark at the poor camping conditions is merely impossible, especially for women.
 The head lamps are also useful as a hanging light in your tent.
 So yes, a head lamp is required when packing for the Inca trail.

 Again, the weather on the Inca trail in unpredictable, so even though you may have a waterproof backpack and a rain jacket, a backpacker poncho cannot hurt.
 It is lightweight and barely takes up any space, so there is truly nothing to lose but a few dollars for comfort.

 A sleeping bag is definitely essential for the four day hike to Machu Picchu.
-If you are planning to pack your own, it should be able to withstand temperatures of 0 to 30 degrees.
+If you are planning to pack your own, that is perfectly okay.
+Just make sure it’s the best sleeping bag for cold weather.
+It should be able to withstand temperatures of 0 to 30 degrees.
 We were able to rent ours from our tour company and they supplied us with exactly the kind of sleeping bag we needed.